Raymond Conners

 Lagoon Drive NW / Seabeck Conference Center area 16.8 miles / 26 min to Bremerton ferry terminal to ferry

-This pocket is anchored by the Seabeck Christian Conference Center and nearby shoreline roads, giving it a recognizable local identity.
+This pocket is centered on the historic conference center campus and nearby shoreline roads.
 It mixes lodging, retreat uses, and residential parcels with direct access to the water-oriented Seabeck landscape.
 Buyers here often value the ...

 Market snapshot